OlaJamesO/aws-ha-threeteir-webapp/README.md

 ![enter image description here](https://i.ibb.co/2gfVPW2/image.png)

-1. I will then open the  **[AWS ElastiCache Console](https://console.aws.amazon.com/elasticache)** link in a new tab and log in to my AWS account.
+1. open the  **[AWS ElastiCache Console](https://console.aws.amazon.com/elasticache)** link in a new tab and log in to my AWS account.
 This will open ElastiCache console in the new tab.
 In the left menu I will click on  **Memcached**  and select  _wp-elasticache_  cluster then copy the configuration endpoint for  _wp-elasticache_  to a clipboard.

 ![enter image description here](https://i.ibb.co/HxHrNVz/image.png)